McIntosh Laboratory: Car audio

 At the end of the chain used to lie their hand-built drivers, which came in standard 5 1/4-inch and 6 1/2-inch nominal sizes.
 All applicable car products were finished with McIntosh's signature glass plate displays.

-A few vehicles were available from the factory with McIntosh sound systems, including Subaru Legacy and Outback models (starting from the BH & BE Legacy chassis) and the 2005–2006 Ford GT.

-On September 3, 2020 McIntosh’s first ever automotive Reference system was recently announced by Jeep with its return to American luxury SUVs with the Grand Wagoneer concept.
+McIntosh car audio has made a comeback in recent years as it has just recently been added to their current catalog.